stelzinga/MF/MGT_99.Legend.md

 - Tools
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-### Profile Tree Explained
+### Profile Tree Executive Summary
-A Venture's main purpose is to generate more *Revenue*, or *Income*¹⁾ from the sales of *Services* and/or *Products*, to *Clients* than the *Cost* to yield those Services through *Operations*.
-Operations consists of all *Processes* contributing directly or indirectly to the continuous delivery (a.k.a. *Run*), as well as continuous improvement of that Run (a.k.a. *Change*), of Services in a *sustainable* manner.
+A Venture or Company's main purpose is to generate more *Revenue*, or *Income*¹⁾ from the sales of *Services* and/or *Products* to *Clients* than the *Cost* to yield those Services through *Operations*.
+Operations consists of all *Processes* contributing directly or indirectly to the continuous delivery and subsequent sales of Services in a *sustainable* manner a.k.a. *Run*, as well as continuous improvement of that Run a.k.a. *Change*.
 A Process consists of *Steps* applied to *Input* to achieve a *Result*.
 The Processes in Operations are performed and/or overseen by *Staff* using *Assets* and *Suppliers* (which can be internal and/or external).
 Combined, Staff, Assets, Suppliers are called *Resources*.
-Resources generate Costs (salaries, rent, depreciation, electricity, costs of goods sold, fees, etc.) as do the results of Operations e.g., tax.
-These Costs are covered by *Financing*, also referred to as *Funding*, through Cash (a fundamental Asset) made available continuously through Revenue, *Liabilities* a.k.a. *Debt* and *Equity*.
-Operations also generate *Risk*, defined as the probability of adverse outcomes, either directly (loss of Revenue, new Costs in the form of fines, lawyers) or indirectly (loss or damage of Resources which in turn affects Revenue and Costs).
-Adverse outcomes occur as result of either i) weaknesses or failures in Processes and/or Staff, Suppliers or Assets and/or ii) as a result of unforeseen conditions created internally (Management, Staff, Suppliers, Assets) or externally (Suppliers, Clients, and *Environment*), where Environment²⁾ is composed of *Law* or more specifically *Business Law* i.e., the legal framework in which Ventures operate, *Natural factors*, *Investors* a.k.a. *Shareholders*, *Creditors*, *Competitors*, *Governments*, *Regulators*, *Tax offices*, *Labour Unions*, *Markets* etc. In short, Risk³⁾ is a form of *probabilistic and undesired* Cost and the management of Risk incurs an *actual* Cost e.g., additional Staff to measure and mitigate Risk, insurance, hedge transactions, backup Assets, etc. Revenue minus Cost is called *Earnings* or *Profit*.
-Revenue, Cost and Profit are expressed in monetary values, as is Risk.
-Revenue and Cost make up one of the key *Financial Statements* called *Income Statement* whereas Assets, Liabilities and Equity make up the other statement called *Balance Sheet*.
-Operations are maintained (Run) and improved (Change) continuously, through *Management*.
-Management consists of four *Management Functions* called *Planning*, *Organising*, *Leading* and *Controlling* a.k.a. *POLC*, such that Profit is maximised and Risk minimised within the constraints of Funding.
+Resources generate Costs (salaries, rent, depreciation, electricity, costs of goods sold, fees, etc.) as do the results of Operations e.g., Income tax.
+These Costs are covered by *Financing* or *Funding* through Cash (fundamental Asset) made available through Revenue, *Liabilities* and *Equity*.
+Operations also generate *Risk*, defined as the probability of adverse outcomes, either directly (loss of Revenue, fines, recall of Services, legal costs) or indirectly (loss or damage of Resources which in turn affects Revenue and Costs).
+Adverse outcomes occur as result of either i) failures in Processes and/or Staff, Suppliers or Assets and/or ii) as a result of unforeseen conditions created internally (Management, Staff, Suppliers, Assets) or externally (Suppliers, Clients, and *Environment*), where Environment² consists of external forces that influence Clients, Services, Operations and/or Management either directly or indirectly without any of them having direct control over that influence, and which includes forces like business law, tax law, weather, availability of raw materials, infrastructure, investors or shareholders, creditors, competitors, regulators, labour unions, and it also includes changes in these forces through politics, public opinion, inventions and observations through scientific and human research, investigative news, etc. In short, Risk³⁾ is a form of *probabilistic and undesired* Cost, and the management of Risk incurs an *actual* Cost e.g., additional Staff, insurance, backup Assets.
+Revenue minus Cost is called *Earnings* or *Profit*.
+Revenue, Cost and Profit are expressed in monetary values, as is Risk whenever possible.
+Revenue and Cost make up one of the key *Financial Statements* called *Income Statement* whereas Assets⁴⁾, Liabilities and Equity make up the other statement called *Balance Sheet*.
+Operations are conceptually simple with five in and outputs.
+Operations are initiated and maintained and subsequently improved continuously through *Management* which *refines* Operations through four *Management Functions*: *Planning*, *Organising*, *Leading* and *Controlling* a.k.a. *POLC*, such that Profit is maximised and Risk minimised within the constraints of Funding.
+Planning consists of strategy *formulation* for short to long term *periods*, whereas Organising and Leading constitute strategy *implementation* over those periods and Controlling consists of *verifying* the results of the implementation against the Planning.

+Planning establishes *what is to be done where, when, why and how*.
+Planning defines why the Venture exists (*Context*, *Purpose*, *Vision* and *Mission*), within which boundaries it expects to operate (*Values* and *Bylaws*), and how it assesses the Environment versus its own performance ( *SWOT* and *Intel*).
+Planning defines *Goals* and *Objectives*.
+Run Goals focus on continuously delivering Services that Clients already get, whilst assuring the Result is as expected.
+There are four essential Run Goals: a) Manage Venture, b) Perform production (Value Chain), c) Perform oversight (Control Chain) and d) Perform overhead (anything not contributing to a-c but required nevertheless).
+Change Goals *improve* Run Goals such as to a) Grow Revenue, b) Protect existing Revenue at risk of being lost, c) Secure Run to reduce Risk, and d) Optimise Run to reduce Cost and/or increase Revenue.
+Goals can have *Sub-Goals* i.e.,*Run Sub-Goals* and *Change Sub-Goals*.
+An Objective is a *precise*, *time-based* Process, or series of Processes, the output of which supports the completion of a Goal and thus the delivery of a Service or improvement thereof.
+Objectives consume Assets and Suppliers and are performed or overseen by Staff.
+Objectives are either *Routines* (tie into Run Goals) or *Projects* (tie into Change Goals).
+Planning also establishes performance metrics (benchmark) to be used in Controlling.
+The result of Planning is a *Plan* or *Planning* in three possible types: *Strategic Plan*, *Tactical Plan* and *Operational Plan* or *Operating Model* (blueprint of the entire Profile Tree thus linking all four Management Functions).

+Organising establishes *who does it* and *how is it done* and defines the *Activities* which regroup related Sub-Goals or Objectives, and defines how relevant Staff are organised in *Groups* linked to those Activities.
+Groups ultimately reflect Activities.
+The total of Groups (and thus Activities) is the Venture's Organisation and the relation within and between is reflected in an *Organisational Chart*.
+Organising establishes *Roles & Responsibilities* which includes the concept of *Delegation* of *Responsibility* and *Authority* across Objectives thus creating *Accountability* within the Venture.

+Leading involves Processes to *drive* those *who do it*.
+It entails directing, influencing, inspiring, and motivating individual Staff and Groups to achieve the Objectives.
+A key aspect is a *Safe Space* such that *collaboration*, *motivation*, *inspiration* and *learning* (each a deliverable) are maximised.
+Leading, if done well, also grooms future *Leaders*.

+Controlling involves Processes to establish *how well it was done*.
+Controlling measures output of Operations and Management versus the Benchmark determined in Planning, and adjusts through Planning, Organising and Leading.
+Controlling is done through *Supervision* using a *Supervision Framework* composed of *Supervision Processes* or *Controls* of four key types: a) *Check* (verify a Result vs a benchmark), b) *Review*: (verify a Result vs experience/opinion), c) *Attend* (a *Committee* to verify Result thus attaining a broader range of opinions than a Review) or d) *Audit* (an *independent* verification of Results or Objective).
+Controls yield *Reports* with suggestions for, and decisions of, improvements. *Monitoring* assures tracking, and implementation of those improvements.
+Lastly, *Journaling* is used to keep track of work done across all four Management Functions.

+In theory POLC are performed sequentially, but in reality Managers iteratively perform them through a continuous *Management Cycle*.
+Management also assesses the efficiency of itself though *Management Improvement*.

-Management is aided in its objectives by *Business Functions* e.g., Finance, HR, IT, Risk, Compliance, Corporate Secretary, Procurement, etc. as well as management *Tools*.
+Management is aided in its objectives by *Business Functions*⁵⁾ that specialise in specific aspects of the Venture e.g., Finance, HR, IT, Risk, Compliance, Corporate Secretary, Procurement, etc. In addition, Management uses specific *Tools* in the form of *Definitions*, *Frameworks*, *Procedures* and *Software*.
 Finally, the Management Framework permeates the entire Venture and can be applied at any *Management Level* in the Venture (Director of the Board, CEO, department head, team leader, etc).

 Notes:
-¹⁾ For non-profit Ventures (charities) Income is obtained through donations, not sales of Services, even if provided.
+¹⁾ Non-profit Ventures (charities) obtain Income through donations.
+Managements's target is thus to assure these donations grow.
 ²⁾ Although Environment is at the top of the Profile Tree, it impacts *the entire Venture*.
-³⁾ Services and Products often embed Risk e.g., financial products, machinery, cars, medication, etc. The pro-active management of this embedded Risk is integral part of Operations.
+³⁾ Services and Products often embed Risk e.g., financial products, machinery, drugs, etc. The pro-active management of this Risk is part of Operations.
+⁴⁾ Assets on the Balance Sheet are a sub-set of Assets in Operations, e.g., a *procedure* is an Asset in Operations but not in the Balance Sheet.
+⁵⁾ Business Functions are effectively Activities.
+However, in the corporate world they are often defined separately and for the sake of clarity it is done here too.

-### Operations
+### Tools
-Operations is central to the Profile Tree.
-It has five key deliverables explained above: *Run*, its continuous improvement through *Change*, and both ultimately yielding *Revenue*, which comes at a *Cost* and generates *Risk*.
-These are not just deliverables for Operations, they are the ultimate outputs of the entire Venture!
+Tools refers to *Definitions*,  *Frameworks*, *Procedures* and *Software* that *aid* Management.
+A Definition helps shaping and scoping specific topics such that they are understood in the same way across the Venture.
+A Framework is a supporting structure underlying a topic acting as a guideline that helps Managing it without being specific about Processes involved in it.
+A Procedure describes how to perform one, or more, specific Processes.
+Software performs Processes through IT means.
+Note that a "Tool" used *within* Operations e.g., a wrench, is deemed an Asset.

+The Profile is itself a Framework whereas the Profile Tree Items are forms of Definition.
+Another Framework fundamental to the Profile is the *6W* and a Definition is Stakeholder bot explained below:

+#### 6W Framework
+The 6W Framework aids in framing *any* topic by enforcing answers to 6 fundamental questions: *What*, *Where*, *When*, *Who*, *Why* and *How* or *Which* (hence 6W).
+The following are examples for each:
+- What: short name, description, overview, ...
+- Where: geographical location in building, asset, ...
+- When: history of topic, future deliveries, recurrence, ...
+- Who: person/people doing or receiving something, skills, ...
+- Why: purpose of topic, relevance to other topics, ...
+- Which: a.k.a.
+How, manner in which topic is achieved, ...

+#### Stakeholder Definition
+Stakeholders are people affected by the Venture.
+They are either internal (Staff, Manager) or external (Environment, Clients, Suppliers, and including people impacted without being any of the previous for example citizens living in a zone of Operations of a Venture).
+The consideration of their interests falls within a Manager's remit.
+________________________________________
+## Different Views of the Profile

 ### Profile Tree Top and Bottom
 Another way to understand the Profile Tree is to break it down into two parts: *Top Profile Tree* and *Bottom Profile Tree*, indicated by the block between the dotted lines in above diagram.
 The Top Profile Tree says: